This post may contain affiliate links. Please read our disclosure policy.

 - Final Touch: Lower the heat to a simmer and cook until the sauce thickens and all ingredients are well incorporated, roughly 30 seconds.

-To serve: Serve this scrumptious Kung Pao Chicken over a bed of steaming rice.
+Serve over a bed of cooked rice.

 Expert Tips